-Thevenin’s Theorem states that – any linear, active, bilateral complicated network across its load terminals can be replaced by a single voltage source with one resistance in series.
+Thevenin’s Theorem states that – any complicated network across its load terminals can be substituted by a voltage source with one resistance in series.
+This theorem helps in the study of the variation of current in a particular branch when the resistance of the branch is varied while the remaining network remains the same for example designing of electronics circuits

 A more general statement of Thevenin’s Theorem is that any linear active network consisting of independent or dependent voltage and current source and the network elements can be replaced by an equivalent circuit having a voltage source in series with a resistance, that voltage source being the open circuited voltage across the open circuited load terminals and the resistance being the internal resistance of the source.